+ENGLISH.
+Ambiguous Words.
+MIT: The advantage of ambiguity in language.
 Public release date: 19-Jan-2012 [ Print | E-mail Share ] [ Close Window ] Contact: Caroline McCallcmccall5@mit.edu Massachusetts Institute of Technology CAMBRIDGE, Mass. -- Why did language evolve?

 Thesaurus .com.
 Word Dynamo.
 Merriam -Webster Online.
 Language Tools for Geeks.
 Americans and Brits Different Accents.
 In 1776, whether you were declaring America independent from the crown or swearing your loyalty to King George III, your pronunciation would have been much the same.

 " NSFW: English Language In 24 Accents.
 If the English don't speak English, who does?
 Spelling - Spelling Rules.
 If you can pronounce correctly every word in this poem, you will be speaking English better than 90% of the native English speakers in the world.

 After trying the verses, a Frenchman said he’d prefer six months of hard labour to reading six lines aloud.
 Dearest creature in creation, Study English pronunciation.
 Plain English Alternatives.
 English.
 The English Faculty.
 Scientists don't understand journalism.
 Infographics for Language Teachers.
 Infographics are great learning materials.